Pablo Casado: Post-political career

+After announcing that he would not seek re-election as President of the Partido Popular, he publicly declared at the National Congress that he would resign his seat as a Member of Parliament, relinquishing his financial compensation, and stated that he would withdraw entirely from public life.
+A few months later, he was appointed Chairman of the Atlantic Basin Initiative, linked to the Transatlantic Leadership Network affiliated with Johns Hopkins University in Washington.

 Following his departure from active politics, Casado co-founded Hyperion Fund, a venture capital vehicle specialising in dual-use defence, aerospace and cybersecurity technologies; within its first year it raised its €150 million target and secured institutional commitments from Indra, Sapa, Prosegur and Fond-ICO (the investment arm of the Instituto de Crédito Oficial).
 The vehicle was approved by Spain’s securities regulator (CNMV) in January 2024 and was covered by the financial press at launch; it is managed by Singular Bank Asset Management with Nortia Investment Holding as anchor investor, and Casado co‑founded it alongside investor Ricardo Gómez‑Acebo Botín.
+The fund’s advisory board include Anders Fogh Rasmussen, former NATO Secretary General and former Prime Minister of Denmark; Paula Dobriansky, former U.S. Under Secretary of State; Michèle Alliot-Marie, former French Minister of Defence, Foreign Affairs, Justice and Interior; and Rob Murray, Head of Innovation at NATO and CIO of Saab Aero.

 On 18 June 2024, Hyperion announced a first close of €53 million (around 35% of its €150 million target) and the start of its investment phase; the fund indicated a focus on dual‑use defence, aerospace, cybersecurity and artificial intelligence, explicitly excluding weapons and lethal equipment in line with Article 8 of the EU’s SFDR.
 In early 2025, the final close at the €150 million target was reported again, with the fund indicating it expected to deploy roughly a quarter of that capital during 2025 (circa €38 million).
+During an Investor Day in October 2025, he announced the creation of a management company focused on the defense and aerospace sectors, as well as the launch of a new fund in 2026 with a target size of €500 million.